Kathleen M. Butler: Personal life

-On 20 April 1927 Kathleen Butler married Maurice Hagarty, a grazier from Cunnamulla in Queensland in St Mary's Cathedral, Sydney.
+On 20 April 1927, Butler married Maurice Hagarty, a grazier from Cunnamulla, Queensland, in St Mary's Cathedral, Sydney.
+He had proposed by singing opera.

-They had a daughter Anne Josephine in 1931.
+They had a daughter, Anne Josephine, in 1931.
 She kept in touch with the Bradfield family and visited for the opening of the bridge in 1932.

-In 1936 Butler took her daughter to visit Bradfield and his wife Edith in Sydney, admitting she “cannot curb her interest in the new Queensland bridge at Kangaroo Point [the Story Bridge in Brisbane, for which Bradfield was the consulting engineer] and feels she ‘hates to be out of it all’”.
+In 1936, Butler took her daughter to visit Bradfield and his wife Edith in Sydney, admitting she "cannot curb her interest in the new Queensland bridge at Kangaroo Point [the Story Bridge in Brisbane, for which Bradfield was the consulting engineer] and feels she 'hates to be out of it all'".

+The marriage was not a happy one, and Hagarty was violent towards his wife and child.
+Kathleen eventually left her husband in the 1950s after her daughter married and left home.
+She moved back to Sydney in 1958 and lived in a flat below her sister Grace.
+When her grandchildren came to stay she had the garden piled with sand to replicate what they knew from their home in the outback to make them feel more comfortable.

+In 1961, with her sister Gladys, she bought a house at 41 Wycombe Road, Kurraba Point, from where the Bridge can be seen.
+Butler would walk her visiting grand-children Maurice and Maria to the harbour and regale them with stories about her part in the building of Sydney Harbour Bridge.

-Kathleen Hagarty died on 19 July 1972.
+Kathleen Butler Hagarty died on 19 July 1972, aged 81.
 She is buried in Macquarie Park Cemetery, Sydney.

 Legacy

 In 2019, a 130-metre tunnel boring machine for the Sydney Metro was named Kathleen in her honour.

 In 2022, Butler was chosen as one of the notable people buried in Macquarie Park Cemetery whose life stories were told on video as part of the commemoration of the burial ground's centenary.

+In November 2023, it was announced that Butler was one of eight women chosen to be commemorated in the second round of blue plaques sponsored by the Government of New South Wales alongside, among others, Emma Jane Callaghan, an Aboriginal midwife and activist; Susan Katherina Schardt; Dorothy Drain, one of Australia's first female war correspondents; writer Charmian Clift; Pearl Mary Gibbs, an Aboriginal rights movement activist; and charity worker Grace Emily Munro.
+The plaque was unveiled on 6 August 2024 at Butler's former place of work, the Chief Secretary’s Building in Phillip Street, Sydney.